The Haunted House (1929 film): Plot

-On a dark and stormy night, Mickey Mouse takes shelter in a house that he is passing and soon discovers that it is haunted.
+On a dark and stormy night, Mickey Mouse takes shelter in a house that he is passing and soon discovers that it is haunted when he knocks on the first door and receives no answer, but pulls the door knob open when the entire porch collapses.
 When Mickey enters the house, the door locks itself, before Mickey is startled by several bats appearing from cracks in the wall and a large spider descending from the ceiling, while hiding in a chamber pot.
 After climbing out of the chamber pot, Mickey then hears the sound of ghosts and flees into a hallway before the lights of a chandelier above go out.
-He lights a match, looks around, and finds a shadow of a cloaked figure appearing in his shadow.
-Mickey panics and flees in fright.
+He shouts three times in the dark, but lights a match, and looks around, and finds a shadow of a cloaked figure appearing in his shadow.
+Dizzy with fear at this, Mickey screams, panics, and flees in fright, but is pursued by his pursuer, who growls with other growling noises too.
 The cloaked figure and several skeletons corner Mickey in a room, and compel him to play the organ while skeletons dance along to the music, one of them using a thermostat as an accordion.
-When the music stops, Mickey tries to escape, but runs into dead ends.
-He tries to open a door, but the door handle is actually a skeleton hand who shakes Mickey frantically.
+When the music stops, Mickey sneaks away, and tries to escape, but is spotted by the skeletons, who try to stop him, and as he runs into dead ends and tries to open a door, the door handle is a skeleton hand, who shakes Mickey frantically.
 He runs up a staircase and bumps into two more skeletons in a bed.
-He finally falls out of a window and into a barrel full of skeletons, a skeleton that pops out from the door of an outhouse and Mickey runs away terrified.
+He finally falls out of a window and into a barrel full of skeletons, and as he quickly escapes to open the door, a skeleton, that pops out from the door of an outhouse, is busy using the toilet, and spooks him off, and as Mickey runs away terrified, the skeleton shuts the door when Mickey leaves.